Renting a car in Mexico provides freedom and flexibility to explore the landscape, local features, and attractions on offer here

 Any quote you get from a car rental agency (online or in person) usually does not include “full cover” insurance.
-Most car rental quotes include an insurance product that covers third party risks, i.e. covers the costs of any third party damages including other vehicles, road damage and in the event that other people are hurt.
+Most car rental quotes that include an insurance product in the quote, is the type that covers third party risks, i.e. covers the costs of any third party damages including other vehicles, road damage, and/or in the event that other people are hurt.

 In Mexico, third party insurance cover is compulsory so if it’s not included in the quote, you will need to purchase it.
-Rental car quotes from Mexperience include third party insurance as standard.
 See “Additional Insurance Products”, above, for details of optional coverage products.

 The amount you pay for any damage, regardless of your insurance cover or whether or not it was your fault, varies greatly from agency to agency.

 If your vehicle is damaged, lost (e.g. by engine fire) or stolen, you will need to cover the vehicle’s repair or replacement as set out in the agency’s agreement.
-Usually, the excess damage fee (deductible) is calculated as a percentage of the vehicle’s commercial value “as new”, and the deductible is almost always 10%.
+Usually, the excess damage fee (deductible) is calculated as a percentage of the vehicle’s commercial value “as new,” and the deductible is often 10%.

-For example, if the vehicle’s value is US$10,000 and your deductible is 10% of the vehicle’s value, then you will be billed $1,000 in the event of any damage or loss of the vehicle.
-This fee can be waived by purchase of a top-up insurance giving the vehicle “full cover”.
+For example, if the vehicle’s “as new” value is US$25,000 and your deductible is 10% of the vehicle’s value, then you will be billed US$2,500 in the event of any damage or loss of the vehicle.
+This fee can be waived by purchase of a top-up insurance giving the vehicle “full cover.”

 If you are not absolutely sure that you are covered by a separate insurance policy you may carry (e.g. through a credit or charge card policy or by means of a company insurance policy), we recommend you ask for “full cover” insurance for the car rental when you get to the rental counter.
 It’s relatively expensive and will add a significant cost to your rental.
 The choice is a personal one and you need to weigh up the additional cost against the charge you would be billed in the event of the car becoming damaged or written-off whilst in your care.

-See these blog articles for additional information about Transportation in Mexico
+See these related articles for additional information about Transportation in Mexico

 Rental cars are inspected diligently in Mexico when you return them to the agency—so you should make a thorough inspection before you leave, especially if you have not taken out “full cover” of the vehicle through the agency’s own insurance policy.

-Inspect your rental car very carefully before you sign the exit form.
-Ensure that the exit form documentation lists all existing damage, and add any other damage you see not mentioned on that piece of paper— no matter how small or ‘insignificant’ you think it may be.
+Inspect your rental car very carefully before you sign the exit form at the agency.
+Ensure that the exit form documentation lists all existing damage, and add any other damage you see not mentioned on that piece of paper—no matter how small or ‘insignificant’ you think it may be.